DPBayes/d3p/README.md

 ## Acknowledgements

-We thank Nvidia for their contribution of GPU performance benchmarking and optimisation.
+We thank the NVIDIA AI Technology Center Finland for their contribution of GPU performance benchmarking and optimisation.

 ## References